 There are currently no specific regulations on high-frequency and algorithmic trading (HFAT).
-The main upcoming milestone will be the implementation of the MiFIDII/MiFIR framework, currently foreseen by the latest Annex to the Monetary Agreement by 31 December 2020.
-Level 2 and level 3 regulatory development have still to be developed.
+The main upcoming milestone will be the implementation of the MiFIDII/MiFIR framework, currently foreseen by the latest Annex to the Monetary Agreement by the end of 2022.
+Level 2 and level 3 regulatory development has still to be developed.